apache/mynewt-blinky/README.md

 ## Discussion

-For discussion on tadpole, please use the stack-dev mailing list (stack-dev@googlegroups.org), or join the discussion on Slack (https://newt-os.slack.com/)
+For discussion on tadpole, please use the stack-dev mailing list (dev@mynewt.incubator.apache.org).